Wales survive late Fiji fightback to win opener

-Rugby World Cup 2023: Wales 32-26 - Warren Gatland's side survive late fightback for victory
+Rugby World Cup 2023: Wales 32-26 Fiji - Warren Gatland's side survive late fightback

 Last updated on .From the section Welsh Rugby